k-czekaj/Trello_REST_API/README.md

 ### List of steps needed to run collection and tests

-1. Postman installation
+1️⃣ Postman installation

-2. Creating a Trello account
+:two: Creating a Trello account

-3. Trello authentication
+:three: Trello authentication

-4. Importing a file into Postman
+:four: Importing a file into Postman

-5. Creating environment variables in Postman
+:five: Creating environment variables in Postman

-6. Run collection and testing
+:six: Run collection and testing

 #### Postman installation